anhvir/trial/README.md

- c203: Week 03 Story - This page is under construction, please visit later.
-It should be ready by Sunday midnight.
+ c203: Week 03 Story - Step-to-step building a multiple-file C project to test the performance of both sequential and binary search algorithms.
+Also showing how to use "make" for building two progams in one shot.
 =======
 Inspired by our lectures last week, I wants to implement sequential and binary search, and through these implementations, convince myself about